dsdashun/ccctx/README.md

 This way, the environment variables `ANTHROPIC_BASE_URL` and `ANTHROPIC_AUTH_TOKEN` will be set in your current shell session.

 For temporary context switching, you can use the `run` command which will execute claude-code with the specified context without affecting your current shell environment.

+In interactive mode (when no context name is provided), you can:
+- Use arrow keys (↑ ↓) to navigate between contexts
+- Press Enter to select the highlighted context
+- Type the number corresponding to a context to jump directly to it

 ## Environment Variables